getCUJO/QoOID/draft-ietf-ippm-qoo.md

 To support reproducibility and enable confidence analysis, each measurement must be accompanied by the following metadata:

-* Description of the measurement method, including
+* Description of the measurement method, including:
   * Standard name (if applicable) or reference
   * Measurement class (Active, Passive, Hybrid {{RFC7799}})
   * Protocol layer used for measurements (e.g., ICMP, TCP, UDP, ...)